-Vanguard Investments Canada Inc. has just launched four new actively managed mutual funds and Canadian investors everywhere should be glad, as it may just be the push that gets the Big Banks to see the handwriting on the wall and start cutting their ridiculous mutual fund fees.
+Vanguard Investments Canada Inc. has just launched four new actively managed mutual funds and Canadian investors everywhere should be glad, as this may just be the push that gets the Big Banks to see the handwriting on the wall to start cutting their ridiculous mutual fund fees.

 The Vanguard Group, Inc. is an household name that is recognized the world over for investor-friendly investment products, and particularly, for championing low-fee indexing strategies.
 If you have read my review on Jack Bogle’s book – Common Sense on Mutual Funds – then you probably understand my admiration for the man, and the company (Vanguard) he founded.